Gunboat Capitalism

 Email: benjamin.a.graham@usc.edu

-Ben Graham is an associate professor in the department of Political Science and International Relations and the Research Director at LEWIS.
+Ben Graham is an Associate Professor in the USC Department of Political Science and International Relations and the Research Director at LEWIS.
 His core research is in two fields: the political economy of security and the geopolitics of foreign investment, including the evolution of international property rights.
 His first book focuses on the role of migrants in multinational firms.
 He also conducts research on federalism, powersharing, and unrecognized states.

 Research Areas: